Membership Process and Criteria

 - find at least another member to “second” his nomination.
 Three is the maximum number of seconders allowed on a nomination.
 Seconders simply lend their name and endorse the nominations without writing additional statements.

 - submit a one-page nominating statement that makes the best case for their nominee and includes relevant information on the nominee’s career.
 The section on membership in our website details the membership criteria.
 If seconders want to write something, it has to fit within the one page nomination.
-The submission can be done in a word document sent via email to both email@example.com and firstname.lastname@example.org, or using our online template.
+The submission can be done in a word document or using our nomination form, and sent via email to both firstname.lastname@example.org and email@example.com.

 In light of the fact that membership is not automatic, the Academy encourages nominators to think carefully whether/when they choose to inform a potential candidate that she/he is being nominated.
 Various AAD members who frequently submit nominations seem to have their own individual strategies, often quite different, in terms of what they share with potential nominees and when.
 We simply encourage a potential nominator to consider carefully what strategy is most appropriate for an individual candidate.